 If you see a spider in your home, the first instinct may be to kill it.
 But if the spider isn’t poisonous, is this really necessary?
 Show your child you care by scooping the spider up in a cup and taking it outside.
+Spiders are also a benefit since they reduce the existence of disease-carrying insects like mosquitoes.
 You can do the same with all insects you find in your home.
-Even if you find mice droppings in your house, try to humanely trap the mouse first with a live trap.
+Even if you find mice droppings in your house, try to humanely trap the mouse first with a humane live trap.
 Once the mouse is caught, you can take it outside and be sure to seal all entryways so the mouse doesn’t get back into the house.

 Show you care outside the home.

 Santa Barbara residents love their gardens!
 But if it comes at the expense of rabbits, gophers, or other animals, are we teaching our children that flowers are more important than an animal life?
 There are many ways to humanely deter animals from your garden.
-Experts say the best way is to erect a chicken wire fence at least 36” above the ground and 12” below the ground.
-Bend the underground portion away from the garden in an “L” shape.
-This will prevent animals from burrowing under the fence.
-Draping nylon netting across the plants also helps.
-You can also place mesh cages over young plants and sink bottles into the ground allowing the wind to blow across them creating a noise deterrent.
-Motion-activated noisemakers available from garden centers, owl decoys, and pinwheels can also be effective deterrents.
+You can place mesh cages over young plants and sink bottles into the ground allowing the wind to blow across them creating a noise deterrent.
+Motion-activated noisemakers, owl decoys, and pinwheels can also be effective deterrents.

 Don’t use pesticides or fertilizers on your lawn.
 Not only are these chemicals poisonous to animals, they’re toxic to humans as well.
 Go organic if you want to control weeds and fertilize your plants.
 There are many all-natural products on the market that won’t cause damage to animals or humans.
 Your child will learn at an early age that there are natural, nontoxic ways to control pests in the yard.